certtools/intelmq/docs/dev/data-harmonization.rst

 Example:

-If you know of an IP address that connects to a zeus c&c server, it's about the infected device, thus `classification.taxonomy` is *malicious-code*, `classification.type` is *infected-system* and the `classification.identifier` ist zeus.
+If you know of an IP address that connects to a zeus c&c server, it's about the infected device, thus `classification.taxonomy` is *malicious-code*, `classification.type` is *infected-system* and the `classification.identifier` is zeus.
 If you want to complain about the c&c server, the event's `classification.type` is *c2server*.
 The `malware.name` can have the full name, eg. `zeus_p2p`.

 Minimum recommended requirements for events
 ===========================================